x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/track-prevent-data-loss-dcs.md

 ---

-# Tracking and preventing migration data loss
+# Track and prevent migration data loss

 When migrating your Exchange environment to the cloud, the migration process might reveal inconsistencies that pose a risk of data loss.
 The migration process tracks and reports on any possible instances of data loss by generating a **DataConsistencyScore**.